-For students at any UK off-site teaching locations: the senior manager at the location, or their designated member of staff.
+For students based at any UK off-site teaching location: the senior manager at the location, or their designated member of staff.

-For students at international block mode locations: the official person designated as the local administrator of the collaborating organisation.
+For students at an international teaching location: the official person designated as the local administrator of the collaborating organisation.